SarahB72/MHTestSB/READMESB.md

 # MHTestSB

 ## 1. Given more time, were there other changes you would have liked to make?
-- Taken code from api given that this data is likely to update regularly, which in turn could lead to
+- Taken code from api given as this data is likely to update regularly, which in turn could lead to
 - Use of Optional chaining
 - Use of loading gif, error warnings
 - Fix issue with format function from date-fns